GiorgosChr/GiorgosChr/README.md

 I am interested in computational methods for solving physics problems.
 In particular I am interested in High Energy Physics and Particle Physics (theoretical and experimental).
 Moreover, I am interested in solving numerical problems using computational techniques.

+For more information you can find my CV [here](https://github.com/GiorgosChr/Curriculum_Vitae/blob/main/CV.pdf)

 <!-- Skills: Linux, LaTeX, Python, C++, FORTRAN -->

 ### What I am currently working on: